mesosphere/marathon/docs/docs/ports.md

 #### Specifying Ports

 Port mappings are similar to passing -p into the Docker command line and specify a relationship between a port on the host machine and a port inside the container.
+In this case, the `portMappings` array is used **instead** of the `ports` or `portDefinitions` array used in host mode.

 Port mappings are specified inside the `portMappings` object for a `container`: